-If you’ve spent much time on investment sites, you’ve doubtlessly heard of Fisher Investments, or at least its founder, Ken Fisher.
+If you’ve spent much time on investment sites, you’ve no doubt heard of Fisher Investments or at least its founder, Ken Fisher.
 As of January 12, 2018, the firm managed over $100 billion in assets for more than 40,000 private clients and 175 institutions.
-Fisher Investments has been called the largest wealth manager in the U.S.
+Fisher Investments has been called one of the largest independent wealth managers in the U.S.

-If you haven’t heard of him or his company — or if you have and you’ve never investigated further — here are the highlights.
+If you haven’t heard of Fisher or his company — or if you have and you’ve never investigated further — here are the highlights.

 Who Is Ken Fisher?

-Ken Fisher is the founder of Fisher Investments.
-He has been a regular investment columnist for Forbes magazine since 1984.
-He has written 10 books, as well as research papers in the area of behavioral finance.
+Ken Fisher was a investment columnist for Forbes magazine from 1984 to 2017.
+He has written 11 books, as well as research papers in the area of behavioral finance.
 He currently writes for several publications including USA Today, Financial Times, Borsen in Denmark, DE Telegraaf in The Netherlands, and Focus Money in Germany.

-In 2014 he was determined to be worth $2.7 billion, and is on the 2014 Forbes 400 list of the richest Americans.
+In 2018 he was determined to be worth $3.6 billion and is on the Forbes 400 list of richest Americans.
 Investment Advisor magazine has listed him as one of the 30 most influential people in the investment advisory business for the past 30 years.

-The firm employs more than 1,500 people and is based in Camas, Washington, with additional offices in California, London, England, and Frankfurt, Germany.
-They currently offer their services to clients in several different countries across Europe, as well as Japan, Dubai, and Australia.
+The firm employs more than 2,500 people and is based in Camas, Washington, with additional US offices in California, and Texas.
+It currently offers its services to clients in several different countries across Europe, as well as Japan, Dubai, and Australia.

 How Does Fisher Investments Work?

-As a wealth management firm, Fisher Investments manages every aspect of an individual’s investment portfolio.
-This includes account setup and transfers, asset allocation, and trading individual securities.
-They create a personalized portfolio comprised of assets from the U.S. and internationally, that includes stocks, bonds, exchange traded funds (ETFs), cash, and/or other securities.
+Fisher Investments manages every aspect of an individual’s investment portfolio.
+The Fisher team creates a tailored portfolio comprised of assets from the U.S. and international markets, including stocks, bonds, exchange-traded funds (ETFs), cash and/or other securities.

-In the process, you are assigned a dedicated personal investment counselor.
-The counselor will regularly review your individual situation with you and keep you advised of important developments related to your portfolio.
-They also provide clients with continuous education on investing, the firm’s portfolio management approach, and global markets.
-This information is conveyed through live seminars, quarterly reports, books, websites and more.
+You are assigned a dedicated personal Investment Counselor, who will regularly review your individual situation with you and keep you advised of important developments related to your portfolio.

-Once that information has been determined, the Portfolio Evaluation Group — under the guidance of the Investment Policy Committee (IPC) — will provide you with a written personal portfolio analysis and investment strategy.
+Once that information has been determined, Fisher will provide you with a personal portfolio recommendation.

-You‘ll also be invited to participate in several types of exclusive events including regional seminars, investment roundtables, Fisher Friends events, and other events.
+You‘ll also be invited to participate in several types of exclusive client events, including regional seminars, investment roundtables and Fisher Friends gatherings.

-Though individual and joint accounts are the main focus, Fisher Investments can also work with personal equity plans, self-invested personal pensions, funded retirement benefits arrangements, trusts (including charitable trusts), corporate accounts, open-ended investment company accounts, and generic offshore investments.
+Although individual and joint accounts are the main focus, Fisher Investments can also work with personal equity plans, self-invested personal pensions, funded retirement benefits arrangements, trusts (including charitable trusts), corporate accounts, open-ended investment company accounts and generic offshore investments.

 Fisher Investments Fees and Pricing

-Fisher Investments does not charge any commissions, nor do they assess any hidden fees or extra service charges.
-Instead, Fisher Investments charges a “competitive” flat fee that is based on the size of your investments under management.
-The flat fee is between 1% and 1.5%, depending on the amount of investments under management.
+Fisher Investments does not charge any commissions for trades, nor do they apply any hidden fees or extra service charges.
+Instead, Fisher Investments charges a competitive fee that is based on the size of your portfolio.
+The fee is between 1% and 1.5%, depending on the amount of investments under management.
 This fee structure aligns Fisher Investments’ incentives with client interests—when clients do well, Fisher Investments does well.

 Fisher Investments actively manages investment portfolios through different market environments.
-If you have no experience in managing investments, or if you are completely repulsed by the idea, Fisher Investments will handle it all for you.
+If you have no experience managing investments, or lack the time, Fisher Investments will handle the entire process for you.